 Every now and then the media must confess to a more than usually widespread failure.
 2016 was one such occasion.
 Regardless of how many of last year’s predictions came true or not, they all read now like the glowing preview of the maiden voyage of the Titanic, whose main point was that ‘the catering will be superb’.
 It was, but the article missed a ‘minor detail’: half way across the Atlantic, the ship hit an iceberg and sank.

 In similar vein, the missing minor detail in most commentators’ 2016 predictions was the eruption of political populism.
-Of the two political events for which the past year will be known in the history books – the UK-EU referendum and Donald Trump’s election as US president – the first was thought by most forecasters to be very unlikely and the second was hardly considered at all.
+Of the two political events for which the past year will be known in the history books – the Brexit referendum and Donald Trump’s election as US president – the first was considered by most forecasters to be very unlikely and the second was hardly considered at all.
 Not a single respected mainstream commentator predicted both correctly.
 Few writers have made the same mistake of overlooking populism this year.

 The political scene in Europe is especially volatile.
 The continent is entering a 12-month period which will see national elections in the Netherlands, France, Germany, probably Italy, possibly Greece and maybe even the UK, plus Britain invoking Article 50 of the Lisbon treaty to initiate Brexit negotiations.